Anya-org/OPSource/SECURITY_FIXES.md

 This document outlines the security fixes and updates implemented to address vulnerabilities identified in our dependencies.

+## Current Security Vulnerabilities (March 1, 2025)

+GitHub has identified 6 vulnerabilities in the OPSource repository:
+- 1 Critical vulnerability
+- 4 High vulnerabilities
+- 1 Moderate vulnerability

+These vulnerabilities are being tracked through GitHub's Dependabot and will be addressed with priority.
+The security team is currently reviewing each reported issue and preparing fixes.

+### Action Plan (March 1-5, 2025):
+1. Analyze each vulnerability report in detail
+2. Prioritize fixes based on severity and potential impact
+3. Create dedicated patches for each vulnerability
+4. Test fixes in isolated environments
+5. Apply updates in a controlled manner

 ## Critical Vulnerabilities Fixed

 ### 1. Cryptography Package Update (February 28, 2025)